 and the overall equation may be written as

 where the molecules of H2O that enter are the electron donors for reduction of NADP and the source of molecular oxygen; the H2O molecule appearing on the right-hand side is that extracted from phosphate and ADP to yield ATP.
 Green plants containing chlorophyll a and b are oxygen-evolving photosynthetic organisms in contrast to organisms containing bacteriochlorophyll.
-This is subject to opposing ideas on the evolution of photosynthesis (Lockhart et al., 1996).
+This is subject to opposing ideas on the evolution of photosynthesis (Lockhart et al., 1996).The reduced NADP and the energetic molecules ATP are then used to produce glucose out of a number of carbonoxide molecules.
+This occurs in a complex sequence of enzyme-catalyzed reactions called the Calvin-Benson cycle and is light-independent.

 Photosynthesis does not always require chlorophyll.
 Some algae and bacteria may have a different system based on retinal, which also could convert light to chemical energy (Ebrey, 2002)

-In virtually all multicellar animals vision is generated by photoreceptors, using a light-sensitive pigment called retinal (the chromophore) that is derived from vitamin A, and that is bound to a protein called opsin.
+PhotoreceptionIn virtually all multicellar animals vision is generated by photoreceptors, using a light-sensitive pigment called retinal (the chromophore) that is derived from vitamin A, and that is bound to a protein called opsin.
 The photoreceptors (rods and cones) usually contain rhodopsin (11-cis retinal bound to an opsin).
 Organisms like many fresh-water fish living in a turbid environment where the light is shifted to the longer wavelengths, have or porphyropsin (11-cis 3-dehydroretinal bound to an opsin) instead of rhodopsin, or a mixture of both.
 Porphyropsins have absorption spectra displaced to longer wavelengths (Bridges, 1990).

 There may be only one chromophore (retinal), but because the opsins are a little different, the way the retinal is attached to an opsin has a great deal of affect on the wavelength of its maximum absorption.
 There are various theories to explain why the same molecule absorbs light at different wavelengths.
 One theory is related to how the protein arranges itself around the retinal and to the bend in the carbon structure of retinal.
 When the structure is bent, the carbons are not in the same plane.
 The more bent the structure the more blue-shifted the light absorption is going to be.
 Another hypothesis relates to the point at which retinal attaches to the opsin.
 At the attachment-point there is a nitrogen molecule with a positive charge.
 Because the positive charge requires a negative charge, the location of that negative charge is very crucial.
 The retinal becomes more planar in the active site as the distance between the positive and negative charges increases.
 Therefore, it is hypothesized that the negative charge and positive charge are very close in blue rhodopsin whereas they are far apart in the red rhodopsin.
+There is evidence that the spectral sensitivity of the opsins depends on the amino acid sequence within the protein.
+Furthermore, the difference in phototransduction proteins between rods and cones is probably responsible for their sensitivity to light (Hisatomi et al., 2002)

 The general process of photoreception can be described as follows.
 When a light beam hits 11-cis retinal, it changes into all-trans retinal which causes a conformational change in the photopigment, and forces the opsin to bind to a G-protein.
 This protein then releases a subunit of its molecular structure, the alpha segment.
 This subunit attaches itself to another protein leading to a cascade of events resulting in closure of Ca2+-channels within the receptor-cell.
 The resulting gradient in ion concentrations between both sides of the cell-membrane initiate an electrical impulse that leads to the release of a neurotransmitter near the synapse.
 The neurotransmitter is picked up by the next neuron and the signal is finally transmitted to the brain where it may contribute to a visual image.